WEPN-FM: As WXLO (1972–1981)

-As WRKS (1981–2012)
+As WRKS-FM (1981–2012)

 Enter "Kiss FM" (1981–1994)

 In June 1981, the station was known on-air as "FM 99 WXLO making its move to 98.7".
-By the middle of July, the station had changed its call letters to WRKS-FM (the meaning of which originally referred to its being an RKO Station) and adopted the on-air brand 98.7 Kiss FM, as the station's transition to this new urban contemporary format was completed by that August.
+By the middle of July, the station had changed its call sign to WRKS-FM (the meaning of which originally referred to its being an RKO Station) and adopted the on-air brand 98.7 Kiss FM, as the station's transition to this new urban contemporary format was completed by that August.
+The first song on "Kiss FM" was Make That Move by Shalamar.
 Early on, WRKS played a great deal of R&B and dance music, and became an almost instant hit with listeners, as its ratings skyrocketed from 22nd place to third.
 Notable Kiss FM Mixmasters at the time Shep Pettibone and, later, Tony Humphries, were commissioned to create longer versions of current popular songs.
 Longtime urban contemporary leader WBLS was caught off-guard by the sudden rise of the new station, which represented its first direct competition in that format.

 Around mid-1983, the station approached Afrika Bambaataa about an underground hip hop music show.
 He liked the idea and appointed DJ Jazzy Jay, a fellow member of Zulu Nation.
 He then passed the gig on to his cousin, DJ Red Alert.
 In Fall 1983, WRKS became the first station in the United States to play rap music in regular rotation.
 Also that year, non-R&B dance music and disco were phased out, as the station played strictly music catering mainly to an African-American audience.
 WBLS responded by hiring Mr. Magic to conduct a weekend rap show, which helped WBLS reach number-three in the ratings that year, beating out WRKS.
 Nevertheless, the station had made such strides in its first two-and-a-half years that it resulted in Barry Mayo being promoted as general manager, the first African-American to hold such a position in the RKO radio chain.